masonhgn/ifthen/README.md

-# IfThen Logic Game
+# MysticGrid

-A multiplayer logic puzzle game where players solve a grid using logical clues!
+A collaborative multiplayer puzzle game where players work together to solve a mystical grid using logical clues!

 ## Features